kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 - A "Risk Assessment" section is present, listing at least three regulatory risks and mitigation strategies derived from the transcript.

 ### Tips
-- Might be a good idea to see what a good Prodcut Definition Document for a bank might look like?
+- Might be a good idea to see what a good Product Definition Document for a bank might look like?
 - Although Gemini will help with the creation, it will generate similar (and rather bland) ideas if you enter the challenge description in verbatim there will be judging at the end so style points count!

 ## Challenge 2: The Market Analysis